Rain Pains: What is It?

 Why do my knees/legs hurt when it rains?

-Doctors advise to conduct an examination and find out if you have vascular diseases or problematic veins in your legs.
+Doctors recommend getting examined to check for vascular diseases or problematic veins in your legs.

 How to relieve rain pains?